Before getting started

 Content of the export

-By default, only employees modified since the last export will be integrated into the files generated.
-If you select the “All employees” option, the files generated will contain all employees, including those who have not been edited since the last export.
+By default, only employees edited since the last export will be integrated into the files generated.
+If you select the "All employees" option, the files generated will contain all employees, including those who have not been edited since the last export.

 If you automate the export with the "All employees" option, the file will not be generated if none of the information has been edited.